Xli896/Campus-simulation/README.md

 **7\.
 Version 7:**

 Modify based on version 6 to add interventions including wearing masks, testing (300 students per day), quarantine, and contact tracing.

+**8\.
+Version 8:**

+Infections Model included:

+Calculate new infections in each class based on transmission rate and  total number of infected students in the class

+Calculate new infections outside of class based on transmission rate and total number of infected students in school

+Calculate new infections introduced from the external source based on a constant rate of external infection

+Calculate new infections through social activities via Sampling 30 students contacted with each student during 3 hours

+Calculate new infections on Sunday via Sampling NW students contacted with each student each day

+Interventions included:  Wearing masks;  Testing;  Contact tracing;  Quarantine

+`8.1` Simulation code for hybrid strategies

+`8.2` Simulation code for no hybrid strategies

+`8.3` Calibration code